k3rn3lpanicc/ccc-demo/README.md

 Set payouts in contract? (y/n): y

-📝 Setting payouts for 5 wallets...
+📝 Setting payouts for 90 wallets...
+   Using 2 batch(es) of up to 50 addresses each

+   Batch 1/2: Setting 50 payouts...
    Transaction sent: 0xabcdef...
-✅ Payouts set in contract!
+   ✅ Batch 1 complete!
    Block: 12
+   Gas used: 3245823

+   Batch 2/2: Setting 40 payouts...
+   Transaction sent: 0xfedcba...
+   ✅ Batch 2 complete!
+   Block: 13
-   Gas used: 145823
+   Gas used: 2598234

+✅ All payouts set in contract!

 ============================================================
 ✅ PROCESS COMPLETE!